luskizera/iziflow-plugin/docs/getting-started.md

 2. Open the Figma Desktop App.
 3. Go to the main menu: **Plugins > Development > Import plugin from manifest…**
 4. Navigate to your IziFlow project folder and select the `manifest.json` file (usually found in the `dist/` or `.tmp/` folder after the first build — check your build config).
-5. The “IziFlow V2” plugin (or your manifest name) will appear in your development plugins list, ready to run inside Figma or FigJam.
+5. The “IziFlow V2” plugin (or your manifest name) will appear in your development plugins list, ready to run inside FigJam.

 ### Developing Inside Figma